Skip to content

 It is simply and really just an opportunity to find out whether we are thriving on something or not, quickly understand why and decide whether to continue, change or stop.
 Quite a quick and smooth process to experience and one that negates all the energy, frustration and confusion that people often find themselves embroiled in.

-An-Apple-a-Day Dogma
+An-Apple-a-Day Dogmaindividualise_functional_health

 It was a great day for the apples marketing team when they invented this slogan!
 But that doesn’t make it universally true!
 For various reasons and for some people we’ve seen apples cause quite a lot of disruption and have quite an impact (saved for another case study).